Temporal Paraxial Optics under Adiabatic Modulations: Adiabatic Green's Function Solution

 This solution is exact for time-independent coefficients $a$, but approximate for temporal adiabatic scenarios.
 In the adiabatic regime, the variation of the coefficient $a(\tau)$ over the temporal support of the Green's function (over the ultrashort pulse duration) is negligible and can therefore be locally evaluated at a representative time $\tau$.
 Consequently, eq.~\eqref{Greens_function} provides an accurate description of the temporal diffraction of $\chi(\tau,z)$ over propagation distances for which the adiabatic condition remains valid, enabling a straightforward reconstruction of the full field dynamics.

-With the knowledge of the Green's function $G_\chi$, it may result of interest of analyze Gaussian wave propagation and diffraction under temporal adiabatic modulations.
-For this, if we excite the optical system with an input $\tau_c$-centered Gaussian pulse defined by $\chi_0(\tau) = \mathrm{exp}(-(\tau-\tau_c)^2 / [2q_0])$, $q_0$ being the complex Gaussian beam parameter, and then perform the convolution in eq. \eqref{convolution}, we obtain
+With the knowledge of the Green's function $G_\chi$, it may result of interest to analyze Gaussian wave propagation and diffraction under temporal adiabatic modulations.
+For this, if we excite the optical system with an input $\tau_c$-centered Gaussian pulse defined by $\chi_0(\tau) = \mathrm{exp}(-i(\tau-\tau_c)^2 / [2q_0])$, $q_0$ being a positive imaginary number that represents the initial Gaussian beam parameter, and then perform the convolution in eq. \eqref{convolution}, we obtain

-where $q(\tau, z) = q_0 + 2ia(\tau)z$.
+where $q(\tau, z) = q_0 + 2a(\tau)z$.
 The time-dependent complex Gaussian parameter $q(\tau, z)$ encodes the properties of the temporal Gaussian pulse after propagation.
 As a difference with the definitions of $q$ in conventional spatial (time-invariant) paraxial optics, notice how now this parameter evolves in time, although slowly under the adiabatic approximation.

 The time-dependence of $q(\tau, z)$ has subtle consequences.
 Early-time slices ($\tau$ small) may acquire slightly different temporal broadening and chirp compared to late-time slices ($\tau$ larger).
 In other words, each slice of the pulse evolves under a locally frozen dispersion coefficient $a(\tau)$, so that the propagation dynamics can be understood as a superposition of many quasi-independent Gaussian slices, each governed by its own effective complex temporal beam parameter.